kblomqvist/yasha/README.md

 ### subprocess (Python >= 3.5)

-The `subprocess` filter allows you to spawn new processes, but unlike `shell` it returns a `CompletedProcess` instance.
+The `subprocess` filter allows you to spawn new processes, but unlike `shell` it returns a CompletedProcess instance, or CalledProcessError if check is set False.
 Use in a template like:

 ```jinja
 {% set cp = "uname" | subprocess %}